theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/documentation/table/index.md

 - The overall length of all columns to be extracted must not exceed 512 bytes.
 - It is not possible to extract data from tables that contain one or more columns of the data type f (FLTP, floating point), DEC (decimal, e.g. for percentage) or x (RAW, LRAW).
 - Poor extraction performance with larger tables.
-Can cause also duplicates.
+Mass data extraction can also cause duplicates.
+The use of Z_XTRACT_IS_TABLE does not guarantee duplicate-free results.

 !!! warning
 	**Error while converting value '\*.0' of row 1530, column 3.**<br>
 	The SAP standard module *RFC_READ_TABLE* for table extraction can only extract the ABAP data type DEC to a limited extent.
 This leads to the mentioned example error during extraction.<br>

 To bypass the restrictions, install the custom function module Z_XTRACT_IS_TABLE.

-!!! warning
-	**Duplicates in the target environment!**<br>
-	Extracting mass data, can cause duplicates in the target environment.
- 	The use of Z_XTRACT_IS_TABLE does not guarantee duplicate-free results.
-Note that ERPConnect is not meant for mass data extraction.

 ### Install Z_XTRACT_IS_TABLE